udexon/ISYA/README.md

 1. [Dijkstra's Shunting Yard Algorithm (DSYA)](https://en.wikipedia.org/wiki/Shunting-yard_algorithm) might be regarded as the common ancestor of subsequent programming languages.
 It was central to the design of ALGOL, which influenced all other modern programming languages.

+It laymen's terms, it transforms infix notation `1 + 2` to Reverse Polish Notation `1 2 +` which is better suited for the stack machine architecture used by the computers during the 1960s.

-Programming languages have proliferated over the years, which created an undesireable side effect.
+Programming languages have proliferated over the years, which created many undesireable side effects.

 Programmers today typically need to master at least half a dozen of programming languages to make a living, leading to tremendous diminishing returns, not least due to extraneous efforts in integrating software components written in multiple Programming Languages.